storeman-developers/harbour-storeman-installer/cache-docker-images_github-ci.md

 * The `action/cache` only accepts download targets (i.e., local paths) to be configured as items to cache, not download sources.

-* These first two properties of GitHub's `action/cache` prevent to simply cache the images downloaded by the local docker instance, usually (in 2023) [in `/var/lib/docker/overlay2/`](https://www.freecodecamp.org/news/where-are-docker-images-stored-docker-container-paths-explained/#docker-images) on Linux, utilising [overlayfs](https://www.kernel.org/doc/Documentation/filesystems/overlayfs.txt), because `/var/lib/docker` and all its sub-directories are assigned to the user and group `root` and provide no access for others.
-Adding the user `runner` to the group `root` does not help, because this only provides search rights in directories (i.e., the `x` bit is set for directories), but still no access to the files in `/var/lib/docker/[<storage-driver>](https://docs.docker.com/storage/storagedriver/overlayfs-driver/)/`.
+* These first two properties of GitHub's `action/cache` prevent to simply cache the images downloaded by the local docker instance, usually (in 2023) [in `/var/lib/docker/overlay2/`](https://www.freecodecamp.org/news/where-are-docker-images-stored-docker-container-paths-explained/#docker-images) on Linux (utilising [overlayfs](https://www.kernel.org/doc/Documentation/filesystems/overlayfs.txt)), because `/var/lib/docker` and all its sub-directories are assigned to the user and group `root` and provide no access for others.
+Adding the user `runner` to the group `root` does not help, because this only provides search permission in directories (i.e., the `x` bit is set for directories), but still no access to the files in `/var/lib/docker/[<storage-driver>](https://docs.docker.com/storage/storagedriver/overlayfs-driver/)/`.

 * The `action/cache` only caches items used in a *successful* CI run.
 Sometimes it makes sense to always cache items, which are known be independent of the outcome of a CI run, e.g., classic prerequisites for it; exactly what the Sailfish-SDK images constitute for building software for SailfishOS at GitHub.